coq/coq/CONTRIBUTING.md

 ### Beta testing ###

-Coq gets a new major release about every six months.
-Before a new major version is released, there is a beta-testing period, which usually lasts one month (see the [release plan][release-plan]).
-You can help make the upcoming release better, by testing the beta version, and trying to port your projects to it.
+Coq gets a new major release about every six months, which is then distributed through the [Coq Platform][Coq-Platform].
+New major versions of Coq are first made available for beta-testing, before being declared stable and the new default version of the Coq Platform.
+You can help make by testing the beta version, and trying to port your projects to it.
 You should report any bug you notice, but also any change of behavior that is not documented in the changelog.
 Then Coq developers will be able to